Robinpig/Note/docs/CS/Java/Spring_Cloud/Feign.md

 Spring Cloud adds support for Spring MVC annotations and for using the same HttpMessageConverters used by default in Spring Web.
 Spring Cloud integrates Eureka, Spring Cloud CircuitBreaker, as well as Spring Cloud LoadBalancer to provide a load-balanced http client when using Feign.

+To include Feign in your project use the starter with group `org.springframework.cloud` and artifact id `spring-cloud-starter-openfeign`.

 > [!NOTE]
 >
 > `spring-cloud-starter-openfeign` supports `spring-cloud-starter-loadbalancer`.
 > However, as is an optional dependency.

-To include Feign in your project use the starter with group `org.springframework.cloud` and artifact id `spring-cloud-starter-openfeign`.

-In the @FeignClient annotation the String value ("stores" above) is an arbitrary client name, which is used to create a Spring Cloud LoadBalancer client.
-You can also specify a URL using the url attribute (absolute value or just a hostname).
-The name of the bean in the application context is the fully qualified name of the interface.
-To specify your own alias value you can use the qualifiers value of the @FeignClient annotation.
+A central concept in Spring Cloud’s Feign support is that of the named client.
+Each feign client is part of an ensemble of components that work together to contact a remote server on demand, and the ensemble has a name that you give it as an application developer using the `@FeignClient` annotation.
+Spring Cloud creates a new ensemble as an ApplicationContext on demand for each named client using FeignClientsConfiguration.
+This contains (amongst other things) an feign.Decoder, a feign.Encoder, and a feign.Contract.
+It is possible to override the name of that ensemble by using the contextId attribute of the @FeignClient annotation.

+If we want to create multiple feign clients with the same name or url so that they would point to the same server but each with a different custom configuration then we have to use contextId attribute of the @FeignClient in order to avoid name collision of these configuration beans.

 The load-balancer client above will want to discover the physical addresses for the "stores" service.
 If your application is a Eureka client then it will resolve the service in the Eureka service registry.